-This statement sets out the functions carried out by the Library that are within its public task.
-It is regularly reviewed and is due to be considered again no later than August 2019.
+This statement, which is regularly reviewed, sets out the functions carried out by the Library that are within its public task.

 All information held by the Library in connection with the achievement of the public task is, unless an exception applies, accessible for re-use;